HankB/event-driven-HC-SR04/README.md

 ## Status

 * 2024-04-30 (First commit of `hcsr04_distance.c`) Send long trigger pulse to verify GPIO write.
 Can also see a disturbance in the echo pin using a DVM.
-* 2025-05-01 Working measurement of sorts using empirically determined conversion factor.
+* 2024-05-01 Working measurement of sorts using empirically determined conversion factor.
 And polling.
+* 2024-06-06 fiddling with polled version.
+Planning to implement interrupts in a feature branch